Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Embrace Classic Style

-Spring begs for classic pieces: chino pants, white jeans, Breton striped tops, canvas sneakers, trench coats, and t-shirt dresses.
+Spring begs for classic pieces: chino pants, a white pair of jeans, Breton striped tops, canvas sneakers, trench coats, and t-shirt dresses.
 Spring is also a short season, so by choosing more classic pieces you know your spring apparel will still remain chic when you bring it out next year and the year after.

 Choose Springy Fabrics and Colors